 MyeloCult™ H5100 is a culture medium for the initiation and maintenance of myeloid long-term cultures of human hematopoietic cells and stromal cell feeder layers.
-The sera used in this formulation have been pre-tested and selected for their ability to support long-term myelopoiesis by primitive human hematopoietic cells (e.g. in long-term culture-initiating cell (LTC-IC) assays).
+The serum used in this formulation has been pre-tested and selected for its ability to support long-term myelopoiesis by primitive human hematopoietic cells (e.g. in long-term culture-initiating cell (LTC-IC) assays).

 Hematopoietic Stem and Progenitor Cells - Products for Your Research